numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 For instance, we display in Figure :ref:`fig:ecdf`, the ECDF of the running times of the pure random search algorithm on the set of problems formed by the parametrized sphere function (first function of the single-objective testsuit) with 51 relative targets uniform on a log-scale between :math:`10^2` and :math:`10^{-8}` and :math:`K=10^3`.
 We can read on this plot that 20 percent of the problems were solved in about :math:`10^3` function evaluations.

-Note that we consider running times of the restart algorithm, that is, if at least one instance of the parametrized family is solved, we display running time of the restart algorithm generated via simulated run-length.
+Note that we consider **running times of the restart algorithm**, that is, if one instance of the parametrized family of function is not solved but at least another one is solved, we use a simulated-restart (see above) to built a runtime approximating the runtime of the restart algorithm.
 Hence only when no instance is solved, we consider that the running time is infinite.
-To generate :math:`K` running times from the typically 10 or 15 instances, we either use simulated run-length or we duplicate runtimes.
+To generate :math:`K` running times from the typically 10 or 15 instances, we either use simulated run-length (or restarts) or we duplicate runtimes.